Founder, CEO & Host

 Keerat Grewal is a resident in the Emergency Medicine program at the University of Toronto, where she also completed medical school.
 Prior to medicine, Keerat earned her Masters of Sciences in Kinesiology.
 Her interests include epidemiology, resuscitation, and ultrasound.
 She is currently working on a research project with Dr. Atzema, looking at vertigo in the ED.
 Keerat has been involved with EM Cases as a podcast summary writer.

-Dr. Claire Heslop is a emergency physician at University Health Network.
-She has a strong passion for #FOAMEd, is working towards a fellowship in point of care ultrasound, and further training in medical education.
-She is a resident editor at EM Cases
+Dr. Claire Heslop is a staff emergency physician at University Health Network in Toronto.
+She has a strong passion for #FOAMEd and medical education, and a fellowship in point of care ultrasound.
+She is a staff editor at EM Cases.

 Michael Kilian is a resident in the FRCP Emergency Medicine Program at the University of Toronto (Class of 2018).
 He has a passion for medical education, POCUS, pediatric EM and diagnostic decision-making.
 Specifically, he is researching the role of cognitive forcing strategies to improve diagnostic decision making and decrease medical error.
 During his PGY4 year, he will be pursuing a Clinical Fellowship in Pediatric Emergency Medicine at the Hospital for Sick Children.

 Taryn Lloyd is currently a emergency medicine resident at the University of Toronto.
 She has a passion for all things emergency medicine, medical education, and #FOAMed.
 She has many interests, including but not limited to: innovative, effective and efficient education, patient safety and quality improvement, and interprofessional team medicine.
 She is chief production editor for the EM Cases Digest ebook series.